 Myth: You will finish your van completely and never change anything ever.
 Best Practices: This myth is the granddaddy myth of them all.
 Most DIY van builders continue to refine their creation for many years.

 Myth: Blind Nuts (plus-nuts and rivnuts) are essential for a van build.
 Best Practices: They can be helpful for some applications, but they are not essential.
+It is best if you design so the force will operate in “Shear” rather than “tension” or commonly referred to as “pull out” that fastener is much much stronger.

 Myth: It is important to create a moisture barrier for each surface of the van build.
 Best Practices: Vans are built and behave differently than houses.
 Some house building methods and materials, like vapor barriers, can actually be counterproductive in vans.
 Since you have a vapor barrier outside (van sheet metal) then creating another vapor barrier inside with the insulation between is not good practice.
 If moisture (water vapor or liquid water) gets into the space between the two vapor barriers, then it has no way for it to dry out.
 It is almost impossible to make a perfect water vapor barrier and studies show that even small holes in the barrier can admit a lot of water vapor.
 If using a water impermeable insulation like Polyiso or XPS, then it probably does not make much difference since any water vapor getting through the inside water vapor barrier would not penetrate the Polyiso.
 But, Thinsulate or Havelock Wool is highly permeable to water vapor or liquid water and the whole insulation layer could get damp or condense liquid water as the water vapor makes its way out to the cold van sheet metal.
 Here is research done on different kinds of insulation and how it reacts to moisture.